antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 # Licensing Requirements

-Microsoft Intune requires an appropriate Microsoft licence before devices can be enrolled and managed.
+Microsoft Intune requires an appropriate Microsoft license before devices can be enrolled and managed.

+Microsoft Intune can be licensed either as a standalone product or as part of selected Microsoft 365 subscriptions.

 Common licensing options include:

 - Microsoft Intune Plan 1
+- Microsoft Intune Plan 2 (advanced add-on features)
 - Microsoft 365 Business Premium
 - Microsoft 365 E3
 - Microsoft 365 E5